godatadriven/godatadriven-blog/content/monopoly.md

-Title: What we can learn about data and marketing from Monopoly
+Title: What Monopoly teaches us about data and marketing
 Date: 2015-12-24 15:00
 Slug: monopoly
 Author: Walter van der Scheer
-Excerpt: Create your own monopoly this holiday season in four simple steps.
+Excerpt: Create your own monopoly in four simple steps.
 Benefit from the insights that GoDataDriven got based on a simulation of the Monopoly board game.
 Template: article
 Latex: